scottobot/GiphyClient/README.md

 2. Double-click the 'GiphyClient.xcworkspace' file to open in Xcode.

-3. Click 'Run' to view the app in the simulator.
+3. Click 'Run' to Build and Run the app in the simulator.